 Discussion

 Anyone who has studied chemistry and physics in high school and university will be familiar with the names and contributions of Albert Einstein, Niels Bohr, Max Planck, Werner Heisenberg, James Franck, Fritz Haber and Otto Hahn.
-What is almost certain, is that these same students never heard of Lise Meitner, a woman physicist and a Austrian Jew who discovered nuclear fission.
+What is almost certain, is that these same students have never heard of Lise Meitner, a woman physicist and a Austrian Jew who discovered nuclear fission.
 The Woman Who Split the Atom tells Lise's story, her contributions to nuclear physics, her daring escape from Germany and her struggle to be recognized for her scientific contributions.

 Marissa Moss has written an engaging, informative account of Lise Meitner's life and scientific contributions to nuclear physics.
 It is the story of a life set against the backdrop of gender and racial discrimination amid two World Wars.